Projects per year

 BMBS MD FRACP FCICM FAHMS

 Jamie Cooper is Sir John Monash Distinguished Professor in the School of Public Health and Preventive Medicine (SPHPM) at Monash University, and Senior Specialist in Intensive Care at The Alfred Hospital, Melbourne.
 In 2017, he was awarded an Officer of the Order of Australia (AO) for distinguished service to intensive care medicine in the field of traumatic brain injury as a clinician, and to medical education as an academic, researcher and author.
-In 2021, Professors Jamie Cooper and Rinaldo Bellomo were jointly awarded the Research Australia GSK Award for Research Excellence (ARE) in recognition of their global leadership and innovative research in critical care medicine that has helped transform approaches to treatment of critically ill patients worldwide.
+In 2021, Professors Jamie Cooper and Rinaldo Bellomo were jointly awarded the Research Australia GSK Award for Research Excellence (ARE) in recognition of their global leadership and innovative research in critical care medicine that has helped transform approaches to the treatment of critically ill patients worldwide.
 The GSK ARE is one of the most prestigious awards available to the Australian medical research community.
-Prof Cooper is a National Health and Medical Research Council (NHMRC) Practitioner Fellow, full Professor of Intensive Care Medicine at Monash University and Hon.
-Professorial Fellow in the Critical Care and Trauma Division at The George Institute, University of Sydney.
+Prof Cooper is a National Health and Medical Research Council (NHMRC) L3 Leadership Fellow, full Professor of Intensive Care Medicine at Monash University and Hon.
+Professorial Fellow in the Critical Care and Trauma Division at The George Institute for Global Health, University of Sydney.
 He has >400 publications including 18 in New England Journal of Medicine (NEJM), The Lancet, and Journal of the American Medical Association (JAMA).
-He has been a Principal or Co-investigator on peer reviewed research grants exceeding $85M including 43 NHMRC/MRFF grants.
+He has been a Principal or Co-investigator on peer reviewed research grants exceeding $91M including 45 NHMRC/MRFF grants.
 Research foci include randomised clinical trials in traumatic brain injury (TBI), sepsis, acute lung injury, resuscitation fluids, and blood transfusion.

 Expertise related to UN Sustainable Development Goals